Elliott Smith: 1998–2000: XO and Figure 8

 In 1998, after the success of Either/Or and "Miss Misery", Smith signed to a bigger record label, DreamWorks Records.
 Around the same time, Smith fell into depression, speaking openly of considering suicide, and on at least one occasion made a serious attempt at ending his own life.
 While in North Carolina, he became severely intoxicated and ran off a cliff.
 He landed on a tree, which badly impaled him but broke his fall.
-When questioned about his suicide attempt, he told an interviewer, "Yeah, I jumped off a cliff, but let's talk about something else."
+When questioned about his suicide attempt, he told an interviewer "Yeah, I jumped off a cliff, but let's talk about something else."

-Christopher Cooper, head of Cavity Search Records (which released Roman Candle), said about this time in Smith's life, "I talked him out of thinking that he wanted to kill himself numerous times when he was in Portland.
+Christopher Cooper, head of Cavity Search Records (which released Roman Candle), said about this time in Smith's life, "I talked him out of thinking that he wanted to kill himself numerous times when he was in Portland, Oregon.
 I kept telling him that he was a brilliant man, and that life was worth living, and that people loved him."
-Pete Krebs also agreed: "In Portland we got the brunt of Elliott's initial depression...
+Pete Krebs also agreed: "In Portland we got the brunt of Elliott's initial depression ...
 Lots of people have stories of their own experiences of staying up with Elliott 'til five in the morning, holding his hand, telling him not to kill himself."

 Smith's first release for DreamWorks was later that year.
-Titled XO, it was conceived and developed while Smith wrote it out over the winter of 1997/1998, night after night seated at the bar in Luna Lounge.
+Titled XO, it was conceived and developed while Smith wrote it out over the winter of 1997-1998, night after night seated at the bar in Luna Lounge.
 It was produced by the team of Rob Schnapf and Tom Rothrock.
 XO also contained some instrumentation from Los Angeles musicians Joey Waronker and Jon Brion.
 It contained a more full-sounding, baroque pop sound than any of his previous efforts, with songs featuring a horn section, Chamberlins, elaborate string arrangements, and even a drum loop on the song "Independence Day".
 His familiar double-tracked vocal and acoustic guitar style were still apparent while his somewhat personal lyrical style survived.
 The album went on to peak at number 104 on the Billboard 200 and number 123 on the UK Album Charts, while selling 400,000 copies (more than double that of each of his two Kill Rock Stars releases), becoming the best-selling release of his career.
 Smith's backing band during most of this period was the Portland-based group Quasi, consisting of former bandmate Sam Coomes on bass guitar and Coomes's ex-wife Janet Weiss on drums.
 Quasi also performed as the opening act at many shows on the tour, with Smith sometimes contributing bass guitar, guitar, or backing vocals.
 On October 17, 1998, Smith appeared on Saturday Night Live and performed "Waltz No. 2 (XO)".
 His backing band for this appearance was John Moen, Jon Brion, Rob Schnapf, and Sam Coomes.